niccolozanotti/AI4climate.science-vault/References/Literature Notes/@Scutari2019b.md

 The DAG $\mathcal{G}$ does not uniquely identify a Bayesian Network (BN).

 > A *v-structure* in a BN is a pattern of arcs like $X_{i} \rightarrow X_{j} \leftarrow X_{k}$.

+Equivalence class of BN defined by the same
+- underlying *undirected graph* and
+- v-structures